SAML-Toolkits/php-saml/README.md

 #### How load the library ####

-In order to use the toolkit library you need to import the `_toolkit_loader.php` file located on the base folder of the toolkit.
-You can load this file in this
+In order to use the toolkit library, if your project support composer you only need to install it with composer (See the installation section) and you are done.

-way:
+If your project doesn't use composer you need to import the `_toolkit_loader.php` file located on the base folder of the toolkit.
+You can load this file in this way:

 ```php
 <?php